davidryan59/synth-control/README.md

 SCMs are generally immutable, but contain a data cache that can be updated.
 This is where the timing information, if it exists, is stored.

-To set timing information, use `scm.setStartTime(t)`, which will set both start time and end time (start + duration) for this SCM.
+To set timing information, use `scm.setTimeStart(t)`, which will set both start time and end time (start + duration) for this SCM.
 After this method is called, then:
-- `scm.hasTimeSet` changes from `false` to `true`
+- `scm.isTimeSet` changes from `false` to `true`
 - `scm.getStartTime` changes from `0` (or previous value) to `t`
 - `scm.getEndTime` from `this.duration` (or previous value) to `t + this.duration`

-It is possible to call `.setStartTime(t)` multiple times, and each call will cache a new start and end time for the SCM.
-Also, `.setStartTime(t)` returns the SCM itself, allowing calls to be chained.
+It is possible to call `.setTimeStart(t)` multiple times, and each call will cache a new start and end time for the SCM.
+Also, `.setTimeStart(t)` returns the SCM itself, allowing calls to be chained.

 ### Reference